Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 10кб.

-Часть текста: however, I grew used to that too.
-I grew used to everything, or rather I voluntarily resigned myself to enduring it.
+Часть текста: it.
 But I had a means of escape that reconciled everything--that was to find refuge in "the sublime and the beautiful," in dreams, of course.
 I was a terrible dreamer, I would dream for three months on end, tucked away in my corner, and you may believe me that at those moments I had no resemblance to the gentleman who, in the perturbation of his chicken heart, put a collar of German beaver on his great-coat.
 I suddenly became a hero.
 I would not have admitted my six-foot lieutenant even if he had called on me.
 I could not even picture him before me then.
 What were my dreams and how I could satisfy myself with them--it is hard to say now, but at the time I was satisfied with them.
 Though, indeed, even now, I am to some extent satisfied with them.
 Dreams were particularly sweet and vivid after a spell of dissipation; they came with remorse and with tears, with curses and transports.
 There were moments of such positive intoxication, of such happiness, that there was not the faintest trace of irony within me, on my honour.
-I had faith,...
+I had faith, hope, love.
+I believed blindly at such times that by some miracle, by some external circumstance, all this would suddenly open out, expand; that suddenly a ...

 6. Dostoevsky.
 Notes from the Underground (English. Записки из подполья).
 Part II.
 Chapter VI